Tokamak: Other issues

 One of these, the banana orbits, is caused by the wide range of particle energies in a tokamak – much of the fuel is hot, but a certain percentage is much cooler.
 Due to the high twist of the fields in the tokamak, particles following their lines of force rapidly move towards the inner edge and then outer.
-As they move inward they are subject to increasing magnetic fields due to the smaller radius concentrating the field.
-The low-energy particles in the fuel will reflect off this increasing field and begin to travel backwards through the fuel, colliding with the higher energy nuclei and scattering them out of the plasma.
+As they move inward, they are subject to increasing magnetic fields due to the smaller radius concentrating the field.
+The low-energy particles in the fuel will reflect off this increasing field and begin to travel backwards through the fuel, colliding with the higher-energy nuclei and scattering them out of the plasma.
 This process causes fuel to be lost from the reactor, although this process is slow enough that a practical reactor is still well within reach.

 Another instability is tearing instability.
-In 2024 researchers used reinforcement learning against a multimodal dynamic model to measure and forecast such instabilities based on signals from multiple diagnostics and actuators at 25 millisecond intervals.
-This forecast was used to reduce tearing instabilities in DIII-D6, in the US.
+In 2024, researchers used reinforcement learning against a multimodal dynamic model to measure and forecast such instabilities based on signals from multiple diagnostics and actuators at 25-millisecond intervals.
+This forecast was used to reduce tearing instabilities in DIII-D6 in the US.
 The reward function balanced the conflicting objectives of maximum plasma pressure and instability risks.
 In particular, the plasma actively tracked the stable path while maintaining H-mode performance.

 Breakeven, Q, and ignition

-One of the first goals for any controlled fusion device is to reach breakeven, the point where the energy being released by the fusion reactions is equal to the amount of energy being used to maintain the reaction.
-The ratio of output to input energy is denoted Q, and breakeven corresponds to a Q of 1.
-A Q of more than one is needed for the reactor to generate net energy, but for practical reasons, it is desirable for it to be much higher.
+One of the first goals for any controlled fusion device is to reach breakeven, the point where the energy being released by the fusion reactions equals the amount of energy being used to maintain the reaction.
+The ratio of output to input energy is denoted Q, and breakeven corresponds to Q = 1, while Q > 1 is needed for the reactor to generate net energy, but for practical reasons, it is desirable for it to be much higher.

 Once breakeven is reached, further improvements in confinement generally lead to a rapidly increasing Q. That is because some of the energy being given off by the fusion reactions of the most common fusion fuel, a 50-50 mix of deuterium and tritium, is in the form of alpha particles.
 These can collide with the fuel nuclei in the plasma and heat it, reducing the amount of external heat needed.
 At some point, known as ignition, this internal self-heating is enough to keep the reaction going without any external heating, corresponding to an infinite Q.

-In the case of the tokamak, this self-heating process is maximized if the alpha particles remain in the fuel long enough to guarantee they will collide with the fuel.
+In the case of the tokamak, this self-heating process is maximized if the alpha particles remain in the fuel long enough to guarantee that they will collide with the fuel.
 As the alphas are electrically charged, they are subject to the same fields that are confining the fuel plasma.
 The amount of time they spend in the fuel can be maximized by ensuring their orbit in the field remains within the plasma.
 It can be demonstrated that this occurs when the electrical current in the plasma is about 3 MA.